 STEP 3.
 Let set

 Pour the peanut butter layer over the chocolate layer in the pan.
-Do not mix.
+Swirl with a knife until combined with chocolate layer.
 Let the fudge set for about 2 hours or until firm.

 Cut into bite sized squares and enjoy!